VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -internStringMaxLen int
      The maximum length for strings to intern.
 A lower limit may save memory at the cost of higher CPU usage.
 See https://en.wikipedia.org/wiki/String_interning .
 See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
   -kafka.consumer.topic array
      Kafka topic names for data consumption.
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -kafka.consumer.topic.basicAuth.password array
      Optional basic auth password for -kafka.consumer.topic.
 Must be used in conjunction with any supported auth methods for kafka client, specified by flag -kafka.consumer.topic.options='security.protocol=SASL_SSL;sasl.mechanisms=PLAIN' .
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -kafka.consumer.topic.basicAuth.username array
      Optional basic auth username for -kafka.consumer.topic.
 Must be used in conjunction with any supported auth methods for kafka client, specified by flag -kafka.consumer.topic.options='security.protocol=SASL_SSL;sasl.mechanisms=PLAIN' .
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -kafka.consumer.topic.brokers array
      List of brokers to connect for given topic, e.g. -kafka.consumer.topic.broker=host-1:9092;host-2:9092 .
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -kafka.consumer.topic.concurrency array
-     Configures consumer concurrency for topic specified via -kafka.consumer.topic flag.This flag is available only in VictoriaMetrics enterprise.
-See https://docs.victoriametrics.com/enterprise.html
+     Configures consumer concurrency for topic specified via -kafka.consumer.topic flag.This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html (default 1)
      Supports array of values separated by comma or specified via multiple flags.
   -kafka.consumer.topic.defaultFormat string
      Expected data format in the topic if -kafka.consumer.topic.format is skipped.
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html (default "promremotewrite")
   -kafka.consumer.topic.format array
      data format for corresponding kafka topic.
 Valid formats: influx, prometheus, promremotewrite, graphite, jsonline .
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -kafka.consumer.topic.groupID array
      Defines group.id for topic.
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -kafka.consumer.topic.isGzipped array
      Enables gzip setting for topic messages payload.
-Only prometheus, jsonline and influx formats accept gzipped messages.This flag is available only in VictoriaMetrics enterprise.
+Only prometheus, jsonline and influx formats accept gzipped messages.This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
      Supports array of values separated by comma or specified via multiple flags.
   -kafka.consumer.topic.options array
      Optional key=value;key1=value2 settings for topic consumer.
 See full configuration options at https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md .
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
      Supports an array of values separated by comma or specified via multiple flags.
   -license string
-     enterprise license key.
-This flag is available only in VictoriaMetrics enterprise.
-Documentation - https://docs.victoriametrics.com/enterprise.html, for more information, visit  https://victoriametrics.com/products/enterprise/ .
-To request a trial license, go to https://victoriametrics.com/products/enterprise/trial/
+     Lisense key for VictoriaMetrics Enterprise.
+See https://victoriametrics.com/products/enterprise/ .
+Trial Enterprise license can be obtained from https://victoriametrics.com/products/enterprise/trial/ .
+This flag is available only in Enterprise binaries.
+The license key can be also passed via file specified by -licenseFile command-line flag
   -license.forceOffline
-     enables offline license verification.
-License keys issued must support this feature.
-Contact our support team for license keys with offline check support.
+     Whether to enable offline verification for VictoriaMetrics Enterprise license key, which has been passed either via -license or via -licenseFile command-line flag.
+The issued license key must support offline verification feature.
+Contact info@victoriametrics.com if you need offline license verification.
+This flag is avilable only in Enterprise binaries
   -licenseFile string
-     path to file with enterprise license key.
-This flag is available only in VictoriaMetrics enterprise.
-Documentation - https://docs.victoriametrics.com/enterprise.html, for more information, visit  https://victoriametrics.com/products/enterprise/ .
-To request a trial license, go to https://victoriametrics.com/products/enterprise/trial/
+     Path to file with license key for VictoriaMetrics Enterprise.
+See https://victoriametrics.com/products/enterprise/ .
+Trial Enterprise license can be obtained from https://victoriametrics.com/products/enterprise/trial/ .
+This flag is available only in Enterprise binaries.
+The license key can be also passed inline via -license command-line flag
   -loggerDisableTimestamps
      Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int